Tycho10101/Music-Streamer/README.md

-Download the reposotory and put your music in the music folder, then go to `localhost:5000`
+Download the reposotory and put your music in the music folder, then go to `localhost:5000` in your webrowser
 # Requirements
 - python 3.6.x+ area
 - flask